Defected London FSTVL

 Audience arrival and departure Toggle accordion

 In order to minimise any potential disruption, the arrival and departure of audience members will be monitored, especially in relation to the route to and from Dagenham East station.
-Stewards will be on hand to provide directions and disrupt any anti-social behavior and they will provide additional toilets and cleaning services in the area.
+Stewards will be on hand to provide directions and disrupt any anti-social behaviour and they will provide additional toilets and cleaning services in the area.

 As the audience is leaving, the stewards will also help create queue lanes of people into Dagenham East station, to manage the flow onto platforms and trains.
 This may create congestion in the area around the station.